jacquikeane/citation_reporter/README.md

 * `PERSIST_CITATION_REPORTER_CHANGES` - Should changes through the web UI be persisted to disk (defaults to "True", other values considered False)
 * `CITATION_REPORTER_PORT` - port to run on (defaults to $PORT if present or 8080 otherwise)

+## Further Info

+There are further instructions on installation and Sanger specific deployment considerations in [sanger_deployment](sanger_deployment/README).

 ## Known Issues

 * Can't update users from through the web UI